-- Having a lightweight browser for your Raspberry Pi can be a very effective choice since traditional browsers impact the system performance of this device.
+- Having a lightweight browser for your Raspberry Pi can help you browse the web faster.

-- As such, the best browser for Raspberry Pi 4 should not just be light on resources, but also have lots of features to increase performance.
+- A suitable best browser should not just be light on resources, but also have lots of features.

 Which is the best web browser for Raspberry Pi?